Romain3Ch216/AL4EO/README.md

 # AL4EO

 AL4EO/qgis-plugin is a <a href="https://www.qgis.org/fr/site/"> QGIS </a> plug-in to run Active Learning techniques on Earth observation data. <br/>

-The goal of Active Learning is to interactively and iteratively build optimal training data sets for supervised learning.
+The goal of Active Learning is to interactively and iteratively build optimal training data sets for supervised learning. <br/>
-For further details on Active Learning for remote sensing data, see our comparative review <a href="https://ieeexplore.ieee.org/document/9774342" target="_blank">here</a>.
+For further details on Active Learning for remote sensing data, see our comparative review <a href="https://ieeexplore.ieee.org/document/9774342" target="_blank">here</a> for which we used AL4EO.

+If you use AL4EO as part of a published research project, please see the Reference section below to cite our paper.

 To run benchmark experiments, see the [benchmark](https://github.com/Romain3Ch216/AL4EO/tree/benchmark) branch of this repository.